IrinaMl122/Proyecto-Tesina---Bruno-y-Liendo/README.md

 ### 💻 Chosen platform

-The development will focus on a **web application**, accessible from any browser, with no installation required.
+The development will focus on a **web application** worked with HTML, PHP y CSS, accessible from any browser, with no installation required.
 This allows students to manage their tasks and projects from different devices and locations, favouring remote and collaborative work.

 In future versions, the development of a **mobile application** could be evaluated to extend access and facilitate use from smartphones or tablets.